vatpac-technology/sops/docs/aerodromes/Mackay.md

 !!! example
     **COR** -> **MK TWR**: "New Sequence of 2.
 Via LEDUS, VOZ1164, Number 1.
 JST453, Number 2”
     **MK TWR** -> **COR**: "VOZ1164, Number 1.
 JST453, Number 2"

-The Standard Assignable level from COR TCU to MK TWR is `A060`, any other level must be prior coordinated.